OUTAGE: Electric 913.573.9522 | Water 913.573.9622

 • How do I view my current and/or previous bills?

-• You can Click here to go to the Customer Self Service (CSS) page to view your current and/or previous bills, then click on “Manage Account.”
+• To view your current and/or previous bills, visit the Board of Public Utilities’ Customer Self-Service (CSS) at www.BPU.com, then click on ‘Manage Account.’
 Once there, register for access and log in.
-After logging in, go to Account – Account Transaction History at the top of the page.
+After login, go to Account – Account Transaction History at the top of the page.
 You will be able to view up to the last 18 months of bills.

 • How do I get my service restored after it’s been disconnected?